NYU Stern Family

 Reverend Dr. Martin Luther King Jr.’s Birthday

-The first observance of the Federal legal holiday honoring the birthday of the Reverend Dr. Martin Luther King Jr. was established on January 20, 1986.
-This holiday serves as time for Americans to reflect on the principles of racial equality and nonviolent social change espoused by Dr. King.
+The first observance of the federal holiday honoring Dr. Martin Luther King Jr.'s birthday was on January 20, 1986.
+It's a time for Americans to reflect on his principles of racial equality and nonviolent social change.

 Holocaust Remembrance Day